zm-moon/protocol-core-v1/GUIDELINES.md

 1. Property-based tests (aka. fuzzing) for math-heavy code.
 2. hardhat test using `hardhat-upgrades` OZ plugin to verify storage and upgradeability (until they support Foundry).
-3. Fork tests for upgreadeability to new implementations for upgradeable contracts, testing against the deployed contracts.
+3. Fork tests for upgradeability to new implementations for upgradeable contracts, testing against the deployed contracts.
 4. E2E tests for critical (happy) paths.
 5. Formal verification for state machines.

+## Security Testing

+Critical security aspects that must be tested:
+- Access control and permission systems
+- Token economics and balance accounting
+- Upgrade mechanisms and storage layouts
+- External contract interactions and reentrancy guards
+- Event emission for state changes

 ## Documentation